makrai/notes/acheampong21-Transformer-emotion-review-air.md

 # 5 Text-based emotion detection works with transformer-based pre-train 15

-* Yang+ [32], proposed a contextual emotion classifier, EmotionX-KU, which was applied to the EmotionX 2019 challenge shared task for detecting
+* Yang+ [32], proposed a contextual emotion classifier, EmotionX-KU, which was applied to the EmotionX 2019 challenge shared task
-* Huang+ [37] for detecting emotions in dialogue utterances used the EmotionLines dataset.
-The dataset was the same as the one
+* Huang+ [37] for detecting emotions in dialogue utterances used the EmotionLines dataset
-* Huang+ [38].
-The competition consisted
+* Huang+ [38] competition
 * Malte and Ratadiya [45] using BERT to detect cyber abuse in English and Hindi
-* Park+ [48] learn dimensional valence arousal dimension (VAD) scores from the corpus with categorical emotion labels.
-The
+* Park+ [48] learn dimensional valence arousal dimension (VAD) scores from the corpus with categorical emotion labels
-* Matero+ [55] assessed suicide risks using multi-level dual-context language and BERT.
-The
+* Matero+ [55] assessed suicide risks using multi-level dual-context language and BERT
 * Jwa+ [59] designed the BAKE and exBAKE model to automatically detect fake news using BERT through the scrutiny of headlines and body
-* Yang+ [65] detected humor in paragraphs by implementing a three-level approach of data augmentation with paragraph de-
+* Yang+ [65] detected humor in paragraphs by implementing a three-level approach of data augmentation with paragraph dedecomposition (PD), fine-tuning BERT with task-specific label and ensemble for inference
+  * Three datasets, viz,
+    * CCL2019 Chinese Humor Computation (XIAONIU) dataset, the
+      * The XIAONIU dataset is a Chinese humor dataset made up of 21, 552 human written jokes mixed with machine written ones.
+It is also composed of 21, 885 jokes labeled in three levels for tri-classification problems
+    * FUN (Blinov+ 2019) dataset, and the authors used the
+      * The FUN dataset is a Russian dataset containing 313, 210 samples collected from Russian social media websites and labeled binary classif
+    * HAHA (Humor Analysis based on Human Annotation, Chiruzzo+ 2019) dataset in evaluating their model
+      * HAHA is a Spanish dataset that contains 30, 000 tweets, out of which 11, 595 is labeled as humorous
-* Vlad+ [68] classified emotions and detected propaganda news in the NLP4IF-2019
+* Vlad+ [68] classified emotions and detected propaganda news in NLP4IF-2019
 * Gupta+ [72] proposed the ensemble of neural architectures and BERT to de-
 * identification of speaker sensitive utterance, a significant challenge in Conversational Emotion Recognition (CER), Li+ in [78] de-